jpokan/nvim-config/README.md

 Use `:Prettier` command to make the finishing touches of file formatting, like semicolons.

+The following tools are required, install manually:

+[`glsl_analyzer`, `ripgrep`]

+`Mada` is the user folder

-To use `glsl_analyzer`:
+To install `glsl_analyzer`:

 -   Download binary file from realeases e.g. `x86_64-windows.zip`
 -   Extract to a folder and rename it to `glsl_analyzer/`
 -   Copy the folder to where you want e.g. `C:\Users\Mada\glsl_analyzer\bin`
+-   Add the installed folder PATH to environment variables

+To install `ripgrep`:

+-   Download binary file from realeases e.g. `ripgrep-14.0.3-i686-pc-windows-msvc.zip`
+-   Extract to a folder and rename it to `ripgrep/`
+-   Copy the folder to where you want e.g. `C:\Users\Mada\ripgrep`
--   Add the bin/ folder path to your PATH environment variables
+-   Add the installed folder PATH to environment variables